rusinqueb95/Project-2-Personal-Loan-Eligibility/README.md

 Testing Accuracy: 98.22%

 Among the models evaluated, the Random Forest Classifier and Decision Tree achieved the highest testing accuracy, surpassing 98%.
 Specifically, the Decision Tree attained a testing accuracy of 98.22%, while the Random Forest reached 98.13%.
-Both models demonstrated
-   - robust performance in predicting loan eligibility, fitting the training data almost perfectly.
-The slight difference in accuracy can be attributed to Random Forest's ensemble learning approach, which aggregates multiple decision trees to enhance accuracy and reduce
+Both models demonstrated robust performance in predicting loan eligibility, fitting the training data almost perfectly.
+The slight difference in accuracy can be attributed to Random Forest's ensemble learning approach, which aggregates multiple decision trees to enhance accuracy and reduce overfitting.
-   - overfitting.
   - The confusion matrix showed the model’s effectiveness at correctly predicting approved and rejected loans, with strong precision and recall scores for both classes.

+Conclusion:

+In summary, this project successfully utilized machine learning techniques to predict loan eligibility, with the Random Forest Classifier and Decision Tree models proving to be the most effective.
+The key features influencing predictions were CIBIL Score, Loan Amount, and Loan Term.
+Higher CIBIL scores and loan amounts were associated with higher approval rates, while longer loan terms were linked to higher rejection rates.

+For future work, it is recommended to explore additional features and consider more advanced models to improve prediction accuracy.
+Developing an interactive tool for real-time loan eligibility assessment based on the model's predictions is also suggested